Beard balm vs beard oil what should you be using?

 Beard balm vs beard oil

 This is a hard question to ask me, as from this blog you would have noticed they both have their own beneficial benefit's.
-Many people prefer to use the balm over the oil from my experience within the industry however from a personal perspective I always use oil & combine it with the balm so my beard gets the full benefits of both products.
+Many people prefer to use the beard balm over the beard oil from my experience within the industry however from a personal perspective I always use beard oil & combine it with the beard balm so my beard gets the full benefits of both products.

 Men's beard styles do vary and dependant on your preferred style probably comes down to your preference on what I prefer to use.

-Let me know in the comments if you prefer balm, oil or both!
+Let me know in the comments if you prefer beard balm, beard oil or both!

 As always thank you for taking the time to read through this blog and it's Connor your bearded brother helping others build confidence on the knowledge side of things everything beard related.